Ramsey and Parkeston

 Ramsey and Parkeston (formerly just Ramsey) is a civil parish in the Tendring district, in the county of Essex, England.
 The parish includes the villages of Ramsey and Parkeston.
-In 2011 the parish had a population of 2343.
-The parish touches Arwarton, Great Oakley, Harkstead, Harwich, Little Oakley, Wix and Wrabness.
-There are 13 listed buildings in Ramsey and Parkeston.
+The neighbouring parishes are Arwarton, Great Oakley, Harkstead, Harwich, Little Oakley, Wix and Wrabness.
+There are 13 listed buildings in the parish.
+At the 2021 census the parish had a population of 2,383.

 History

 On 12 January 1979 it was renamed from "Ramsey" to "Ramsey and Parkeston".